 At Australia Zoo in the Sunshine Coast Hinterland, the wildlife encounters come thick and fast.
 Steve Irwin’s legacy lives on in this 40-hectare park, which is home to more than 1,200 animals.
 Today, Terri, Bindi and Robert continue the conservation work of the Crocodile Hunter with their menagerie of Australian native animals, including wombats, koalas, crocodiles, possums and echidnas.
 The park can accommodate groups of up to 10,000 people for gala events.
 Hands-on experiences include kangaroo feeding, breakfast with dingoes, and the chance to take a wombat for a walk.
-And you can increase the feel-good factor by volunteering at the Australia Zoo Wildlife Hospital.

 For the quintessential Australian bush experience, book a stay at Emirates One&Only Wolgan Valley.
 Set within the rugged landscape of the Greater Blue Mountains, just a three-hour drive from Sydney, Wolgan Valley teams wildlife thrills with luxurious accommodation and fine food and wine.
 After a day of horseriding or taking a guided nature walk, treat your team to the Wildlife and Sundowners Tour, a two-hour tour that allows up to 40 guests to see kangaroos, wallaroos and wombats when they are at their most active.
 Conservation activities are also on offer, including the Wombat Warrior program, which tracks wombat movements and habitats throughout the 2,800-hectare Wolgan Valley reserve.
 If you’re lucky, you may even spot a rare albino wallaby.